 The Fellow's anticipated role in cluster and outbreak investigations is to assist all units of the Immunization Branch with data-related needs to support vaccine ordering, allocation, and reporting.
-This may also include supporting CDC or state-led vaccine-effectiveness studies.
+The fellow will assist the communicable disease branch in at least one outbreak investigation of a reportable disease.
+This may involve field work including supporting local health departments, interviewing cases and contacts, and supporting control measure implementation.
+The fellow may also support CDC or state-led vaccine-effectiveness studies.
 The activities and time needed will vary depending on scale of outbreak and branch data needs, but are expected to range from 5-15 hours per week.